 Almost everyone experiences a tension headache from time to time and they can affect individuals of any age.
-They are very common and it is estimated that up to half of all adults suffer from a tension headache at least once per month.
+Tension headaches are very common and it is estimated that up to half of all adults suffer from a tension headache at least once per month.

-Although the cause of tension headaches is unknown, there are various triggers that are associated with their onset.
-These include:
+Although the cause of tension headaches is unknown, there are various triggers that are associated with their onset, some of which include:

 - Straining of the eyes